Christof-python-programming/Snapchat-Lense-with-Python-and-OpenCV/README.md

     3. run the Snap_lens.py Code to get into it

-# Sources of the images
+# Sources of the images:
 Sources of the images: https://www.pinterest.de/pin/812547957759067321/